IITA-Proyectos/RCJ-RescueLine-RoboCupJunior2026-IITA-SALTA/README.md

 **Members:**

 - **Benjamin Villagran**:
-  He is in charge of the electronics part of our robot and the programming in C++.
+  He is in charge of the electronics part of our robot and the programming in python.

 - **Lucio Saucedo**: